TheVaibhaw/v7-legacy-editor-enabler/README.md

 - **Email:** imvaibhaw@gmail.com
 - **Website:** https://vaibhawkumarparashar.in

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/vaibhawkumar/v7-classic-editor-enabler).

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under the GPL v3 or later.

 ```
 V7 Classic Editor Enabler